maribuon/migfinder/README.md

 Metagenomic Integron-associated Gene finder

 ### Introduction
 MIG-finder is a tool developed to parse genomic data searching for integron-associated genes.
-The method is optimised for parsely assembled metagenomic data but can be used in whole genomes as well.
+The method is optimised for partly assembled metagenomic data but can be used in whole genomes as well.
 Integrons are genomic mobile elements carry an integrase gene, a promoter and an array of gene cassettes.
-Because of the fragmented nature of (assembled) metagenomic data, MIG-finder do not look for the whole integron, instead it seaarches for their gene cassettes and require at least two to be found in the same sequence so that the false positive number is reduced.
+Because of the fragmented nature of (assembled) metagenomic data, MIG-finder do not look for the whole integron, instead it searches for their gene cassettes and require at least two to be found in the same sequence so that the false positive number is reduced.

 ### Method
 MIG-finder is thus a bioinformatics pipeline.
 It starts by searching for *attC* sites using HattCI, validates these sites checking their secondary structures using Infernal, filters out single hits to reduce number of false positives and finally search for ORFs on the vicinity of the *attC* sites using Prodigal.